getify/You-Dont-Know-JS/types & grammar/ch2.md

 It may occur to you that if you wanted to pass in a reference to a scalar primitive value like `2`, you could just box the value in its `Number` object wrapper (see Chapter 3).

-It *is* true a copy of the reference to this `Number` object *will* be passed to the function, but unfortunately, having a reference to the shared object is not going to give you the ability to modify the shared value, like you may expect:
+It *is* true a copy of the reference to this `Number` object *will* be passed to the function, but unfortunately, having a reference to the shared object is not going to give you the ability to modify the shared primitive value, like you may expect:

 ```js
 function foo(x) {